yxm0513/AirwallexTest/README.md

 Commonly, we define rules to generate tests in gen.js, it's under test folder as well.

-Ususlly, all new tests need to be added in gen.js, and then generate the test configuration and save it into test.json, test runner(mocha) will read the configuration from test.json and trigger tests accordingly.
+Usually, all new tests need to be added in gen.js, and then generate the test configuration and save it into test.json, test runner(mocha) will read the configuration from test.json and trigger tests accordingly.

 For each test, the 'input' needs to be defined, they will be sent via REST by mocha/chai, on another side, the expected return data 'output' also needs be defined in each test configuration.

-Data fields are generated dynamiclly here(except several fix val), it will be good to cover datas with runing with CI repeatly.
+Data fields are generated dynamically here(except several fix val), it will be good to cover datas with runing with CI repeatly.

 ## Current Status
  - Total: 36 (24 passed, 12 failed)